 If water gets into your ice maker or laundry while we are flushing hydrants in your area, there are some simple remedies.
 For ice, after the water returns to normal, discard the discolored ice and the new ice will be fine.
 For most laundry loads, you may not even notice a change; however, white or light colored laundry may be affected.
-If you do observe a rust color in white or light-colored laundry, please contact Utilities Customer Service at 515-963-3565 or email: firstname.lastname@example.org.
-They have a product that may assist in the removal of the rust in most cases.
+Questions?
+Call Municipal Utilities Customer Service at 515-963-3565 or email email@example.com.

 Why Do We Flush Fire Hydrants?

 The water distribution system consists of hundreds of miles of water main and thousands of fire hydrants, and each of those hydrants need to be operated periodically to lubricate the internal mechanisms and check the overall functionality.
 If a deficiency is discovered during this inspection, most maintenance can be performed immediately.
 The end result is that the fire hydrants in your neighborhood are available for fire protection if there is ever a need.